 How to prepare for an Excel Test.

-With Excel becoming more important for so many jobs, many employers are now giving Excel tests at interviews.
+With Microsoft Excel skills vital for most jobs now , many employers are testing prospective employees on their Excel skills by giving practical Excel tests at interviews.
 So what should a student know and how should they prepare for an Excel test.

 - Can I bluff an Excel Test.